 READ COMPLETE INSTRUCTIONS CAREFULLY BEFORE OPERATING THIS UNIT.
-Note: Equipment refers to the rotary table indexer and/or machine it is used with.
+Note: Equipment refers to the Rotary Table and/or machine it is used with.

 When this instruction book was printed, the information given was current.
-However, since we are constantly improving the design of our products, it is possible that the illustrations and descriptions may vary from the system.
+However, since we are constantly improving the design of our products, it is possible that the illustrations and descriptions may vary from the current unit.